Acxiom/metalus/docs/application-example.md

 Create a new file named *application-example.json* and place it somewhere that can be reached once the application starts.
 The example json file exists in the *mock_data* directory of this project as a reference.

-The initial file should have a basic structure that has configuration for the *SparkConf*, *stepPackages*, an empty *globals* object, and an empty *executions* array.
+The initial file should have a basic structure that has configuration for the *SparkConf*, *stepPackages*, *globals*, and an empty *executions* array.

+The *globals* object is populated with a "GlobalLinks" sub-object that contains a *linked* global name referencing the dataframe loaded in the ROOT pipeline.
+Since this dataframe is used in multiple pipelines and steps, creating a *global link* allows the reference to this step to be used instead typing the long name each time.
+See *Global Links* section of the [executions](executions.md) section for more details.

 ```json
 {